 An alternative translation of Eboracum is "estate of Eboros", which might lend support to Geoffrey of Monmouth's claim that the founding king of York was Ebracus, in the 10th century BCE.

 So important did York become in Roman Britain that a royal palace was built in the city, and the emperor Septimus Severus stayed here with his imperial court in the years 209-211.
-By the 4th century Eboracum was the capitol of southern Britannia.
+By the 4th century, Eboracum was the capital of southern Britannia.